trans-hues/trans-resist/README.md

 You can take a photo directly within the Signal app and then send it to someone using Signal messaging.
 The benefit of this is that the photo will not be saved automatically to your phone's unencrypted storage.
 However, anyone who receives the image can download the image to their phone's regular unencrypted storage and then send it to others, so be aware of that possiblity.

 If you want to send an image over Signal, make sure that you first remove any EXIF data from it using one of the [image scrubbers](#photosmeta) that we've linked in this guide.
 This will make it harder for someone who gets the image file to determine where and when it was taken.
 If the photo includes any faces in it, we also recommend that you obscure them using the same tools before you share them over Signal.

+Signal also added the ability to [blur and obscure portions of photos directly in the app.](https://signal.org/blog/blur-tools/)

 #### Disappearing messages